GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 hero: hero.png
 alt: A logo of Portals
 description: |
-  A newly proposed Portals API helps keep your front-end simple while allowing seamless navigations with custom transitions.
+  The newly proposed Portals API helps keep your front-end simple while allowing seamless navigations with custom transitions.
 In this article, get hands-on experience using Portals to improve user experience across your site.
 tags: